iFraan/mrivals/readme.md

 ## Instalation

-> This module uses `flaresolverr` to fetch data
-> You need to have an `flaresolverr` instance to use this library, using the default docker image is fine.

 ### To install use:

 ```shell
 npm i mrivals
 ```

-### Set enviroments variables
+### Using it in a server enviroment (not in a browser)

-> This programs defaults this env to http://localhost:8191
+> This module can use `flaresolverr` to fetch data.

-You have to set the `FLARESOLVERR_URL` enviroment variable to the url of your `flaresolverr` instance.
+> You need to have an `flaresolverr` instance to use this library, using the default docker image is fine.

-Also you can pass it as an options of `API.fetchUser`
+You have to pass it's url as an option of `API.fetchUser`

 ```js
 await API.fetchUser(username, { flaresolverrUrl: 'https://some.flaresolverr.domain:8191' });